KanRobert/KanRobert.github.io/_posts/2023-09-19-All-about-APX-conditional-ISA.md

         jmp     foo                             # TAILCALL
 ```

-If conditional load/store is available, we can generate code like
+If conditional compare is available, we can generate code like

 ```
 bar: